 Use to search for all instances that have either term but not both.
 For example, type cat ^ dog to find all documents with occurrences of either cat or dog but not both cat and dog.

-To learn more about Boolean queries, syntax, and other Boolean operators that you can use in your searches, refer to any standard text, website, or other resource with complete Boolean information.
+To learn more about Boolean queries, syntax, and other Boolean operators that you can use in your searches, refer to any standard text, website, or

 A full-text index is created when someone uses Acrobat to define a catalog of PDFs.
 You can search that index rather than running a full-text search of each individual PDF in the catalog.
 An index search produces a results list with links to the occurrences of the indexed documents.